 It takes heart to live in Detroit.
 Locals are quick to acknowledge their city’s challenges, and Jason Hall was no different.
 “I was feeling a bit beaten down by this city,” he says.
-But everything changed when a friend suggested he do the simplest thing: Take a bike ride to clear his head.
+But everything changed when a friend suggested he do the simplest thing: take a bike ride to clear his head.
 “I got out and started to see Detroit in a different way,” he says.
 “On the ground level, you see the potential that exists.
 The city’s wide open for new ideas.”

 After that eye-opening ride, Hall had an idea of his own.
 “I wanted to convince other people to see Detroit the way I was seeing it,” he says.
 “The plan was, let’s start a bike ride and see if people want to go with us.”

 It began simply enough.
 Just 10 friends on a Monday night ride.
 Soon it was 20.
 Then 30.
 In its second year, the ride grew from 130 to 300 cyclists in two weeks.
-As the numbers increased, Hall turned to his iPad and made it the command center for all things Slow Roll.
+As the numbers increased, Hall turned to his iPad and made it the command centre for all things Slow Roll.
 “We use it for everything we do, from mapping to communicating to ordering new T-shirts,” he says.

 Slow Roll isn’t a race — it’s an easy ride with a different route every week, celebrating Detroit’s rich history and new developments.
 Each Monday night, rain or shine, thousands of riders wind through the streets swaying to music pumped from speakers attached to their handlebars.
-Passersby look on in delight as bicycles of every stripe — from trikes and tandems to custom-built bikes — cruise through their neighborhoods.
+Passers-by look on in delight as bicycles of every type — from trikes and tandems to custom-built bikes — cruise through their neighbourhoods.
 It’s a sight to behold, and it’s all managed by Hall and his iPad.
 He attributes the growth of Slow Roll to the digital flyers he designs and posts to Facebook with the Phoster app.
 “Within a week of posting, we saw turnout numbers jump,” he says.